liliiakryvelova/FactoryTreats/README.md

 https://github.com/liliiakryvelova/Factory.git

-#### _{You are to build an MVC web application to manage their engineers, and the machines they are licensed to fix.
+#### _{You have to build an MVC web application to manage their engineers, and the machines they are licensed to fix.
 The factory manager should be able to add a list of engineers, a list of machines, and specify which engineers are licensed to repair which machines.
 There should be a many-to-many relationship between Engineers and Machines.
 An engineer can be licensed to repair (belong to) many machines (such as the Dreamweaver, the Bubblewrappinator, and the Laughbox) and a machine can have many engineers licensed to repair it.}_

 ## Technologies Used